 Every trading day we send out several PriceWatch Alerts.
 They are distributed through a major news services so you might find them on any of over four thousand news, brokerage, and finance web sites.
-Our Subscribers get the alerts up to an hour before they go out over the news wire.
+Our Subscribers get the stock price alerts up to an hour before they go out over the news wire.

 What are the PriceWatch Alerts?